sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

     -fPIC
     ```

-- If ccls cannot find your system headers…
+- If `ccls` cannot find your system headers…

-  - If you are using macOS, then chances are ccls cannot find system headers and as a result reports a bunch of errors.
+  - If you are using macOS, then chances are `ccls` cannot find system headers and as a result reports a bunch of errors.
-  - This is because new macOS systems moves system headers into the macOS SDK directory and no longer places them in
+  - This is because new macOS systems moves system headers into the macOS SDK directory and no longer places them in `/usr/include`.
-    `/usr/include`.
-And the reason why ccls can find the system headers previously is that `/usr/include` is hard-coded
-    into ccls during compilation.
-  - To solve this problem, you can manually adding the path of the system headers to `.ccls`.
-Here is how to get the
+  - To solve this problem, you can manually adding the path of the system headers to `.ccls`:
-    path:

-    - Run `g++ -E -x c++ - -v < /dev/null` in your terminal and you’ll see a list of include paths that the compiler
+    - Run `g++ -E -x c++ - -v < /dev/null` in your terminal and you’ll see a list of include paths that the compiler searches.
-      searches.
-They are between `#include <...> search starts here:` and End of search list..
+    - They are between `#include <...> search starts here:` and End of search list..
-    - Now put them into your `.ccls` file as `-isystem` options (unlike `-I`, the errors and warnings in the header
+    - Now put them into your `.ccls` file as `-isystem` options:
-      files found in `-isystem` paths are ignored by the syntax checker).
+      - unlike `-I`, the errors and warnings in the header files found in `-isystem` paths are ignored by the syntax checker.
     - After manually adding these system header paths, the `.ccls` file might look like this:

       ```text